Sarahjdes/100-days-of-code/log.md

 **Thoughts** I've been adding meat-beans, guacamole and sour cream to my taco.
 I should be able to finish it tomorrow.Having Internet at home really does help when I need to find online resources!

 [Daily CSS Images repo](https://github.com/Sarahjdes/dailycssimages)

+### Day 69: March 16th 2017, Thursday

+**Today's Progress**: Khan Academy : Algorithms!

+**Thoughts** My friend has been talking to me about her algorithms uni course for weeks.
+So I decided to give the Khan Academy algorithms course a shot.
+Very interesting so far, I've been learning about linear and binary searches.

+### Day 70: March 17th 2017, Friday

+**Today's Progress**: TGIF, I'm off for a week!
+Back to Khan Academy : Algorithms!

+**Thoughts** Not moving very fast, still on the binary search, but I finally had it to work.

+### Day 71: March 18th 2017, Saturday

+**Today's Progress**: A bit of algorithms for KA

+**Thoughts** Algorithms are harder then I thought.
+Currently reading about the time it takes to execute one, and I'm totally lost.
+Logarithms have always been something I've struggled with, ever since high school.

+### Day 72: March 19th 2017, Sunday

+**Today's Progress**: FCC, back to JS basics!

+**Thoughts** Algorithms are harder then I thought.
+Currently reading about the time it takes to execute one, and I'm totally lost.
+Logarithms have always been something I've struggled with, ever sinc

+### Day 73: March 20th 2017, Monday

+**Today's Progress**: FCC, done with Object Oriented and Functional Programming!

+**Thoughts** I have a crazy goal for this week : I want to finish the freeCodeCamp Front End Development Certification.
+I mean, it is crazy.
+But I want to break it down and choose a more realistic goal.
+But I'm done with JS Basics :)

+### Day 74: March 21st 2017, Tuesday

+**Today's Progress**: FCC : Basic Algorithm Scripting

+**Thoughts** Currently stuck on Falsy Bouncer, with the whole .filter() Arf!